kirangn514-sketch/dev-Temp/Javascript.md

-# Complete JavaScript & Node.js Interview Explanations
+# Complete JavaScript & Node.js

 ---

-# PART 1: JAVASCRIPT CORE CONCEPTS - INTERVIEW EXPLANATIONS
+# PART 1: JAVASCRIPT CORE CONCEPTS -

 ---

 ## 1. Variables & Data Types

-### 🎯 How to Explain in Interview
+### 🎯 How to Explain

 **Simple One-Line Answer First:**
 > "JavaScript has 3 ways to declare variables - var, let, and const - each with different scoping rules and behaviors."

-### Complete Interview Explanation:
+### Complete  Explanation:

 ```
-INTERVIEWER: "Can you explain var, let, and const?"
+testER: "Can you explain var, let, and const?"

 YOUR ANSWER STRUCTURE:
 1. Start with the basic difference